Separate testing of roadside and in-car systems

-Amsterdam Practical Trial is testing new roadside and in-car systems technologies and methods to reduce congestion.
-In phase 1, APT tests roadside and in-car systems separately.
+The Amsterdam Practical Trial (APT) tested how new technologies in roadside and in-vehicle scanning can be used and combined to reduce traffic congestion.
+In phase 1, APT separately tested roadside and in-car systems

-Road users in the Amsterdam region could download free apps.
-These apps show personalised and real-time information in the car for commuters and visitors to events in Amsterdam.
-They allow drivers to choose the best route and thus help reduce congestion.
-One of the apps’ features is to show the best route in real time.
-At times of high congestion, different road users are shown different routes and a reliable arrival time.
-The test is to assess the degree in which the apps better spread the traffic and decrease congestion.
-The test was completed in 2015.
-Customised information and advice on the best routes are helpful to road users.
-Connecting vehicles and traffic control centres lays the foundation for the further integration of roadside and in-car systems.
+Road users in the Amsterdam region could download free apps that show personalised and real-time traffic information.
+The apps serve commuting car drivers in the region as well as visitors travelling to events in Amsterdam.
+The apps suggest different routes for travel and thus help to reduce congestion.
+One of the apps’ features is to show the best route in real-time.
+At times of high congestion, different road users are shown different routes and a reliable estimated time of arrival.
+The test looks at to which degree the apps help better spread traffic and decrease congestion.

 Phase 1’s evaluation reports are published in the database on this site.